tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 ## Conclusions, Observations, Recommendations

-- Bulletproofs have many potential [applications](../bulletproofs-and-mimblewimble/MainReport.md#applications-for-bulletproofs), but are still under [development](../bulletproofs-and-mimblewimble/MainReport.md#current--past-efforts).
-A new confidential blockchain protocol like Tari should carefully consider expanded use of Bulletproofs as shown in the Interstellar example to maximally leverage functionality of the code base.
+- Bulletproofs have many potential use cases or [applications](../bulletproofs-and-mimblewimble/MainReport.md#applications-for-bulletproofs), but are still under [development](../bulletproofs-and-mimblewimble/MainReport.md#current--past-efforts).
+A new confidential blockchain protocol like Tari should carefully consider expanded use of Bulletproofs to maximally leverage functionality of the code base.
 - Bulletproofs are not done yet, as illustrated in [Evolving Bulletproofs Protocols](#evolving-bulletproofs-protocols), and its further development and efficient implementation has a lot of traction in the community.
-- Bünz B. et al [[1]] proposed that the switch commitment scheme defined by Ruffing T. et al. [[10]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future. (*See the Grin projects' implementation [here](../bulletproofs-and-mimblewimble/MainReport.md#wallet-reconstruction-and-switch-commitment---grin).*) The switch commitment scheme allows for a blockchain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries; this will weaken the perfectly hiding property as a drawback and slow down all proof calculations.
-In their proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
-Bünz B. et al [[1]] also gave further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect.
+- Bünz B. et al [[1]] proposed that the switch commitment scheme defined by Ruffing T. et al. [[10]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future.
+The switch commitment scheme allows for a blockchain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries; this will weaken the perfectly hiding property as a drawback and slow down all proof calculations.
+In the Bünz B. et al [[1]] proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
+They also gave further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect. (*See the Grin projects' implementation [here](../bulletproofs-and-mimblewimble/MainReport.md#wallet-reconstruction-and-switch-commitment---grin).*)
-- It is important that developers understand more about the underlying mathematics when implementing something like Bulletproofs, even if they just re-use libraries developed by someone else.
+- It is important that developers understand more about the fundamental underlying mathematics when implementing something like Bulletproofs, even if they just re-use libraries developed by someone else.